MighTy-Weaver/mighty-weaver.github.io/_pages/ug.md

 This is the course history during my undergraduate study in the Hong Kong University of Science and Technology.

+Below are displayed in the format of
-`They are displayed as Course Code + Number of Credits + Course Name`
+`Course Code + Number of Credits + Course Name`
 ## UG Year 1
 ### Fall
 ```angular2html